WhySoCodius/stock-analysis/README.md

 #### Advantages
   - Reduce the loop helped is processing the data faster.
   - Simplification of calculation to the number of rows for all ticker at once and less memory usage, rather than the calculation of all the rows for all the tickers.
+  - The time variance in the calculation does not vary much with the performance of the PC.
 #### Disadvantages
   - It increased the complexity of the code.
-  - In this Stock Analysis, the time spent creating the code took longer, but the result was a 5 second time reduction on average.
+  - In this Stock Analysis, the time spent creating the code took longer, but the result was 1 second reduction in time on average.